 24 Jan Exercise therapy may postpone total hip replacement surgery in patients with hip osteoarthritis

 The University of Oslo in Norway conducted a study1 on the effect of exercise on the long-term need for total hip replacement.
-Physical activity and patient information are recommended for all patient with osteoarthritis of hip and knee as first-line treatment.
-Exercise therapy is in fact found to be beneficial in reducing pain and improving function in lower limb OA, although its effect on the long-term need for hip replacement was unknown before this study2-5.
+Physical activity and patient information are recommended for all patient with osteoarthritis of the hip and knee as first-line treatment.
+In fact exercise therapy was found to be beneficial in reducing pain and improving function in lower extremity osteoarthritis, although its effect on the long-term need for hip replacement was unknown before this study2-5.

-The scientists compared two groups of patients age between 40 and 80 with hip OA and experiencing pain for at least 3 months before the study started and follow up them for 6 years considering the total hip replacement surgery as the final point.
-Both the groups were given three sessions of a patient education programme developed for patients with hip OA and after they were randomized to either an exercise therapy group or a control group.
-The exercise therapy programme was specifically designed for patients with hip OA and consisted of strengthening, flexibility and functional exercise.
-Patients performed exercise therapy two or three times per week for 12 weeks.
+The scientists compared two groups of patients aged between 40 and 80 with osteoarthritis of the hip who experienced pain for at least three months before the study started and followed them up for six years with total hip replacement surgery as the final point.
+Both groups received three sessions of an education programme developed for patients with hip osteoarthritis and were then randomized to either an exercise therapy group or a control group.
+The exercise therapy programme was specifically designed for patients with hip osteoarthritis and consisted of strengthening, flexibility and functional exercise.
+Patients performed exercise therapy two or three times a week for 12 weeks.

 After 7 months, the exercise therapy group reported better WOMAC* results.
-In a follow-up period of 6 years, the median time to total hip replacement was 5.4 years in the exercise therapy group and 3.5 years in the control group.
+Over a 6-year follow-up period, the median time to total hip replacement was 5.4 years in the exercise therapy group and 3.5 years in the control (no exercise) group.
 The analysis showed that participating in both exercise therapy and education had a protective effect against total hip replacement compared to the control group.
-Finally, the authors concluded that their study shows that participating in a 12-week exercise therapy programme in addition to patient education can reduce the need for total hip replacement or postpone surgery in patients with hip OA.
+Finally, the authors concluded that their study shows that participating in a 12-week exercise therapy programme in addition to patient education can reduce the need for total hip replacement or postpone surgery in patients with osteoarthritis of the hip.

 This was the first study to evaluate whether exercise therapy affects the need for total hip replacement in patients with isolated hip OA.
 Total joint replacement surgery is to be considered in cases of advanced disease with severe pain and functional limitation where other treatment options have failed6-7.
 Although, this therapy has increased steadily during the past four decades decreasing healthcare cost sustainability.
 The finding that exercise therapy can delay total hip replacement is important for healthcare consumption and for patients who may avoid surgery and its potential complications.